PointAD+: Learning Hierarchical Representations for Zero-shot 3D Anomaly Detection: Abstract

 \section{Abstract}

 Zero-shot (ZS) 3D anomaly detection is a critical yet underexplored field that addresses scenarios where target 3D training samples are unavailable.
 This presents a challenge, as it requires the model to accurately detect 3D anomalies in previously unseen categories.
 In this paper, we aim to transfer CLIP's robust 2D generalization capabilities to identify 3D anomalies across unseen objects of highly diverse class semantics.
-To this end, we propose a unified framework to comprehensively detect and segment 3D anomalies by leveraging both point- and pixel-level information.
 We first design PointAD, which leverages point-pixel correspondence to represent 3D anomalies through their associated rendering pixel representations.
-This approach is referred to as implicit 3D representation, as it focuses solely on rendering pixel anomalies but neglects the inherent spatial relationships within point clouds.
-Then, we propose PointAD+ to further broaden the interpretation of 3D anomalies by introducing explicit 3D representation, emphasizing spatial abnormality to uncover abnormal spatial relationships.
-Hence, we propose G-aggregation to involve geometry information to enable the aggregated point representations spatially aware.
-To simultaneously capture rendering and spatial abnormality, PointAD+ proposes hierarchical representation learning, incorporating implicit and explicit anomaly semantics into hierarchical text prompts: rendering prompts for the rendering layer and geometry prompts for the geometry layer.
-A cross-hierarchy contrastive alignment is further introduced to promote the interaction between the rendering and geometry layers, facilitating mutual anomaly learning.
+This representation is referred to as implicit point representation, as it focuses solely on rendering pixel anomalies but neglects the inherent spatial relationships within point clouds.
+However, spatial awareness modeling is important for accurate 3D abnormality recognition.
+Therefore, we propose PointAD+ to further broaden the interpretation of 3D anomalies by introducing explicit point representation that is aggregated from implicit point representation, modeling abnormal point relative position.
+We introduce G-aggregation to involve geometry information to enable the explicit point representation to be spatially aware.
+To simultaneously capture rendering and geometry abnormality, PointAD+ proposes hierarchical representation learning, incorporating implicit and explicit anomaly semantics into hierarchical text prompts: rendering prompts for the rendering layer and geometry prompts for the geometry layer.
+A cross-hierarchy contrastive alignment is introduced to promote the interaction between the rendering and geometry layers, facilitating mutual anomaly learning.
 Finally, PointAD+ integrates anomaly semantics from both layers to capture the generalized anomaly semantics.
 During the test, PointAD+ can integrate RGB information in a plug-and-play manner and further improve its detection performance.
 Extensive experiments demonstrate the superiority of PointAD+ in ZS 3D anomaly detection across unseen objects with highly diverse class semantics, achieving a holistic understanding of abnormality.

 }